jrkave/Plane-Project/README.md

 Plane.java: This file contains the Plane class which encapsulates the attributes and methods necessary to create and manipulate a plane object.
 It includes methods to fly the plane, change its speed, refuel, and retrieve the current status of the plane.

 ## Credit
 The project was created for coursework at GRCC for Computer Science II.
-The testing files included are the result of work done by the CIS professors at CIS and are not my own.
+The testing files included are the result of work done by the CIS professors at GRCC and are not my own.